syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot shows when one group in expanded state.
+The following screenshot shows the output when one group in expanded state.
 You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/One_group_expanded1663737587).

 ![](SfListView_images/SfListView-OneGroupExpanded.png)